-The Group's reporting currency for both IFRS and SII is Pounds sterling.
+The Group's reporting currency for both IFRS and SII is Pounds Sterling.
 The Quantitative Reporting Templates ("QRTs") in Appendix F.1 are presented in £k.
 Figures presented in the tables contained within this report may not add up to the totals and subtotals presented due to rounding.

-The majority of the financial information in Section A is taken from UGL's financial statements which are presented in the UGL 2020 Annual Report and which are prepared on an IFRS basis.
-UGL's 2020 Annual Report was approved and signed by the Board of UGL on 18 May 2021.
+The majority of the financial information in Section A is taken from UGP's financial statements which are presented in the UGP 2021 Annual Report and which are prepared on an UK-adopted IFRS basis.
+UGP's 2021 Annual Report was approved and signed by the Board on 27 April 2022.

 SII Economic Value ("SII EV") is an alternative performance measure used by the Group.
 SII EV provides an overall view of the underlying value of the Group attributable to shareholders.
 SII EV is considered by management to better reflect the commercial value of the Group than IFRS equity, as the latter excludes components of value such as the present value of future earnings arising from in-force business.
-SII EV represents a metric which better aligns with the traditional Embedded Value ("EV") reporting which pre-dated the SII regulations which became effective on 1 January 2016.
+SII EV represents a metric which better aligns with the traditional Embedded Value reporting which pre-dated the SII regulations which became effective on 1 January 2016.